yjacobo3573/git-practice-Yulisa-Sandoval/troubleshooting.md

 1. Configure Git to ignore these files by updating the `.gitignore` file.
 2. Remove the already tracked files from the repository using the command line.

-## Takeaway
-Although this process was a bit tricky, especially since I had to use the command line to manually fix the issue, it was a valuable learning experience.
-I now understand more about:
-- How Git works.
-- Managing IDE-generated files in a repository.

 ## Reverting commits
 I decided to revert a commit where I added some formating to my readme because I didn't like how it looked.
 It was really easy to do.